 Members: Adina Cirson, Peta Dawson, Meredith Edwards Travis Gilbert, John Jacobs, Alan Morschel, Chris Redmond, Christine Shaw, Neil Skipper, and Robert Tanton

-The strategy benefits considerably from the advice of the Minister's Affordable Housing Consultative Group.
+The ACT Housing Strategy (PDF 2.2 MB) (the strategy) benefits considerably from the advice of the Minister's Affordable Housing Consultative Group.
 This group was established in May 2017 and consists of individuals from the community sector, the private sector, industry and public housing tenants chosen by Minister Berry to help provide an independent, external perspective of the challenges of housing affordability in the ACT, and the possible responses that might be considered by the government.

 Over a period of 18 months the Minister's Consultative Group has devoted their time and experience to provide independent feedback to the Minister and government on the 2007 Affordable Housing Action Plan and its effectiveness, as well as the need to undertake comprehensive and meaningful engagement with the community and industry.
 The group assisted the government to design a community engagement plan and contributed to the design and running of the ACT Housing and Homelessness Summit - Our Canberra, Our Home, held on 17 October 2017.